Ralph Leo Hayes: Rector of Pontifical North American College

-On October 26, 1935, Pope Pius XI appointed Hayes as titular bishop of Hieropolis and rector of the Pontifical North American College.
+On October 26, 1935, Pius XI appointed Hayes as titular bishop of Hieropolis and rector of the North American College.

 Hayes was an admirer of the Fascist regime in Italy and its leader, Benito Mussolini.
 In a speech in Pennsylvania in October 1936, Hayes said of Mussolini that "...a true Italian patriot could have done neither more or better."
 Hayes also accused the American media of spreading falsehoods about Mussolini and praised the Italian government for its support of the Catholic Church.
 Hayes later received the Commander of the Order of the Crown award from the Government of Italy.